StevenTortellini/csc372-Proj/README.md

 ### **1. Clone the Repository**
 ### **2. Install dependencies in client and server: npm install**
 ### **3. Create your own spotify app and update .env **
 ### **4. Create your own PG DB using the sql dump in the root of the server dir.
-Update url in .env ( you may need to change model db.js i used render so it looks different than does who used neon)**
+Update url in .env ( you may need to change model db.js i used render so it looks different than those who used neon)**
 ### **5. Start front and backend and enjoy**

 ---